 It can be the smallest trigger.

-Just ask anyone going through a divorce or grieving the loss of a loved one – after a while, crying becomes part of who you are and it’s a tough place to escape.
+Just ask anyone going through a divorce or grieving the loss of a loved one – after a while, crying becomes part of who you are; it’s a tough place to escape.

 If you’ve ever worried about something you know how stressed and anxious it makes you feel.
 It can be hard to let go of the temptation to obsess about a problem like a dog gnawing on a bone.